ie-bos/dacimob/README.md

 | LICENSE                                             | License of this repository                                                                                                                           | License          |

 ## Scripts
 At the beginning of each script, I import all packages that are needed.
 If you do not have one of the packages, you can install them with !pip install PACKAGE.
 I worked in Jupyter notebook scripts with python v3.8.5.
 The main packages used are pandas v1.3.4, NumPy v.1.21.4, GeoPandas v0.10.1 and OSMnx v1.1.2.
-Output is stored within the Jupyter notebook script, but I included optional "checkpoints", where you may save data frames or figures to csv or pdf for later usage (note: It was necessary for me to work in Jupyter notebook due to the internal structure at CBS).
+Output is stored within the Jupyter notebook script, but I included optional "checkpoints", which you can uncomment to save data frames or figures to csv or pdf for later usage (note: It was necessary for me to work in Jupyter notebook due to the internal structure at CBS).
 </br>The scripts should be run in the following order and are structured as follows:
 <ol>
   <li><b>load_preprocess_sensors.ipynb</b></li>